Oddly/rhce8-env/README.md

-# RHCE 8 Automated Practice Deployment
+# RHCE 8 Practice environment
 _Powered by Ansible and Vagrant_

-## Installation options below:
+## Installation options:
 ## macOS
 _Gatekeeper will block virtualbox from installing.
 All you have to do is go into Security & Privacy of System Preferences and click Allow under the General tab and rerun installation._
 ##### Install all at once with the command below: